LavaMoat/lavamoat.github.io/src/content/docs/guides/hardening-dev.md

 It'd be great to have a virtual dev environment for every project or find a way to consistently use tools like:

 - `docker sandbox` on any OS
-- `firejail`,`bubblewrap` on linux,
+- `firejail` or `bubblewrap` on Linux
 - `windows-sandbox` on windows

-without giving up on the developer experience and if you already do, feel free to skip this part.
+...but _without_ giving up on the developer experience (if you already do, feel free to skip this part).

-But we're focusing on minimal effort solutions here.
+Remember, we're focusing on low-effort high-reward solutions here.

 ### Kipuka